The University of Montpellier is launching the ADNeIA project to strengthen marine biodiversity monitoring

-The University of Montpellier announces the official launch of the ADNeIA project (AI-optimized DNA solutions) for monitoring marine biodiversity, led by David Mouillot, Laure Velez, and Stéphanie Manel, and coordinated by the MARBEC unit and the company Spygen.
+The University of Montpellier has announced the official launch of the ADNeIA project (AI-optimized DNA solutions) for monitoring marine biodiversity, led scientifically by David Mouillot, Laure Velez, and Stéphanie Manel, and coordinated by the MARBEC unit and the company Spygen.
 The ADNeIA project, scheduled to begin operations on March 15, 2026, aims to develop new tools for monitoring marine biodiversity based on the analysis of environmental DNA using artificial intelligence, in order to better understand, protect, and manage marine ecosystems.

-Supported by the ANR as part of the “Industrial Chair 2025” call for proposals, this research program has received total funding of €1.28 million over 48 months.
-The project is funded to the tune of €640,991.25 by the ANR, with an equivalent contribution from the partner company Spygen.
+Supported by the ANR as part of the “Industrial Chair 2025” call for proposals, this research program has received total funding of 1.28 million euros over 48 months.
+The project is funded in the amount of 640,991.25 euros by the ANR, with an equivalent contribution from the partner company Spygen.

 Finally, by combining biology, robotics, and artificial intelligence, the project will contribute to the development of new scientific approaches in marine ecology and enhance the global influence of French research in the field of environmental sciences.